 A notice which is quashed for invalidity is nevertheless a notice for the purposes of the definition of "enforcement action" under Section 171B(4).
 Consequently, the second bite provisions apply.
-However, a notice which is a nullity is deemed never to have existed so does not constitute "enforcement action", does not stop the immunity clock and the LPA may find itself out of time to re-issue a notice.
+In theory, a notice which is a nullity is deemed never to have existed so does not constitute "enforcement action", does not stop the immunity clock and the LPA may find itself out of time to re-issue a notice.
+The courts have, however, taken a relaxed approach to this in the context of second bite notices.